Invariants and equidecomposability in rings of polygons with sides of given directions: Introduction and main results

-where $v_0 =v_k$.
 If $A$ is an arbitrary polygon and $A$ is the union of the nonoverlapping simple polygons $A_1 \stb A_n$, then we define $\nu _u (A)= \sumin \nu _u (A_i )$.
-It is well-known that $\nu _u$ is an invariant on the set of all polygons for every unit vector $u$.
-(See \cite{HG} and \cite[pp. 79-80]{B}.)
-We call the functions $\nu _u$ {\it invariants of the first kind.}
+It is clear that $\nu _u$ is a continuous $1$-homogeneous translation invariant valuation for every unit vector $u$.
+(See \cite[pp. 79-80]{B}, \cite{KP}, \cite{M} and \cite{S}.)
+We call the functions $\nu _u$ {\it invariants of the first kind}.